 To permit fair and orderly public expression, the Board shall provide a period for public participation at public meetings of the Board and publish rules to govern such participation in Board meetings and in Board committee meetings.
-The rules shall be administered and enforced by the presiding officer of the meeting.
+The presiding officer of each Board meeting shall administer the rules of the Board for its conduct.
 The presiding officer shall be guided by the following rules:

-- A. Public participation shall be permitted as indicated on the order of business. - B. Anyone having with concerns related to the operation of the schools or to matters within the authority of the Board may participate during the designated public participation portion (s)of a meeting. - C. Attendees may be required to register their intention to participate in the public participation portion of the meeting upon their arrival at the meeting. - D. Individuals may not register others to speak during public participation. - E. Participants must first be recognized by the presiding officer and will be requested to preface their comments by an announcement of their name; address; group affiliation, if and when appropriate. - F. Each statement made by a participant shall be limited to three (3) minutes duration as established by Board Policy, or as amended by the Board to accommodate special circumstances. - G. During the portion of the meeting designated for public participation, no participant may speak more than once on the same topic. - H. Participants shall direct all comments to the Board and not to staff or other participants.
+A. Public participation shall be permitted as indicated on the order of business.

+- B. Anyone having with concerns related to the operation of the schools or to matters within the authority of the Board may participate during the public portion of a meeting. - C. Attendees may be required to register their intention to participate in the public portion of the meeting upon their arrival at the meeting. - D. Participants must be recognized by the presiding officer and will be requested to preface their comments by an announcement of their name; address; group affiliation, if and when appropriate. - E. Each statement made by a participant shall be limited to three (3) minutes duration as established by Board Policy, or as amended by the Board to accommodate special circumstances. - F. No participant may speak more than once on the same topic unless all others who wish to speak on that topic have been heard. - G. Participants shall direct all comments to the Board and not to staff or other participants. - H. All statements shall be directed to the presiding officer; no person may address or question Board members individually.